- Brand name

-- If your doctor asks you to apply an occlusive dressing after using Efudix, apply a fresh occlusive dressing to the area(s) daily.
+- If your doctor asks you to apply a dressing after using Efudix, apply a fresh dressing to the area(s) daily.

 - The total area of skin treated with Efudix at any time should not exceed 500 sq cm (approx. 23 x 23 cm).
 Treat larger areas a section at a time.